tschallacka/npm-2d-bounding-box/README.md

 If you need more options, you will have to calculate the offsets yourself and instantiate the bounding box via the `new BoundingBox(...)` method.

+**design choice**

+This bounding box is intended to be newly generated on every gameloop iteration.
+Do not store this in some fixed variable that survives many game loops as this may lead to memory issues.
+Generate, compare, dispose.
+These are disposable objects.

 Please see the [demo_basic_bb.html](demo/demo_basic_bb.html) file in the demo directory for examples.